 These are awesome to keep at your desk for a snack when you are hungry because they take 0 prep.
 Also, if you have those mini nut butter packets, you can enjoy them with your fruit!
 One of my fave snacks.

 10. Buy some good, clean salad dressing to have ready to go.
 Or make your own on Sunday for the week.
 The last thing you want is to be too lazy to have a salad bc you have no dressing.

 I am all about dressings.
-I love Primal Kitchen foods salad dressings and Mother Raw dressings.
+I love Primal Kitchen foods salad dressings, Mother Raw dressings and Sir Kensingtons.
 The flavors are endless and the ingredients are incredible.
 They make my salads have so much variety and bring out different flavors in veggies.
 No more boring salads!
 Or you can prep your own dressing if you like doing that.
 Whatever you do – just have it ready to enjoy with greens.
 We don’t want your greens to go bad before you can enjoy them.